Website Screenshot Design Patterns

 }

-It is also possible to specify a text file (e.g. websites.txt) that contains a list of website URLs to take screenshots of.
+You can also specify a text file (e.g., websites.txt) that contains a list of website URLs to take screenshots of.
 Note that each website URL must start on a new line.

 The example below shows how to take screenshots using multiple sitemaps in a single POST request.
 The screenshot images will be uploaded to an Azure Blob store using a Shared Access Token.
 The screenshots will be stored in the folder "{domain}" (pattern) with the filename "{filepath}" (pattern).